mdasberg/quickhub-extension/README.md

 ### Web Search

-Simply type your search query in the search bar at the top and press **Enter** to search the web using Google.
+Simply type your search query in the search bar at the top and press **Enter** to search the web using your browser's default search engine (respects your choice of Google, Bing, DuckDuckGo, etc.).

 ### Statistics